ahangarha/dir2tar/README.md

 By now, the script looks for all directories within the PWD (Present Working Directory) and make an archive file from each.
 By default, it makes the file with the same name and '.tar' extention, with no compression.
 If the process ends with no error, it removes the directory.

-### TO DO
+### To do list
  - [x] Warn the user and get her confirmation before running the script
- - [ ] Show a summery of what would be affected by running the script
+ - [x] Show a summery of what would be affected by running the script
- - [ ] Show a brief report after completion of operation on each directory
+ - [x] Show a brief report after completion of operation on each directory
+ - [ ] - improve the confirmation
+   - [ ] - It should ask again if the user has entered 'y'
+   - [ ] - convert $confirm to lowercase for comparision
  - [ ] Error management
        Make sure the the operation is done as expected
  - [ ] Improve documentation